Homemade Spicy Potato ChipsJump to Recipe

 Read on and bust out the fryer (or just a large pot) and make some delicious homemade chips for your next party!

 Table of contents

 I’ll try to break this too you as gently as possible.
 If you really want to make homemade chips, you need to pick up a mandolin slicer.

-Can you slice hundreds of paper thin slices of potatoes with a good knife?
+Can you slice hundreds of paper-thin slices of potatoes with a good knife?
 Maybe.
-But you will hate your life and unless you have sick knive skills, you’ll probably screw it up.
+But you will hate your life and unless you have sick knife skills, you’ll probably screw it up.